sk400/ascend/README.md

 ## Features

-- Create and manage boards, lists, and tasks
+- Create and manage boards and tasks
 - Drag-and-drop functionality for easy task management
 - User authentication with Google sign-in and email link
 - Real-time data synchronization with Firebase